bzthin/bzthin.github.io/pages/technical/coding/data-structures/hash-table.md

 - [`unordered_multimap`](https://www.cplusplus.com/reference/unordered_map/unordered_multimap/): Similar to unordered_map but allows multiple values to tie to 1 key.

 - [`unordered_set`](https://www.cplusplus.com/reference/unordered_set/unordered_set/): Stores unique elements in no particular order and runtime similar to a hash table.
-- [`unordered_multiset`](https://www.cplusplus.com/reference/unordered_set/unordered_multiset/): Similar to unordered_set, but allows multiple values
+- [`unordered_multiset`](https://www.cplusplus.com/reference/unordered_set/unordered_multiset/): Similar to unordered_set, but allows duplicated keys

 ## General
-- We have an array as our storage.
+- Hash tables use a vector to store the keys.
-- A hash function is applied on to a key to get a hash code.
+- A hash function is applied on each key to get a hash value.
-- This hash code is used to map to an index in an array.
+- The hash table uses this hash value to map to an index in the vector and organize its elements internally, speeding up the process of locating individual elements.
-- We store the value in that index for look up in future.

 ## Collision handling
-Its possible our hash code maps different keys to the same index in the array.
+It is possible that our hash function maps different keys to the same index in the vector.
 Some collision handling techniques are,

 ### Chaining
 - Make each element in the array a linkedlist instead.